-The Board has reviewed and validated the materiality process, and hence the ESG Report discloses the Group's performance on all high and low materiality topics.
+The Board has reviewed and validated the materiality process and the materiality assessment of the issues, and hence the ESG Report discloses the Group's performance on all high and low materiality topics.
 To address matters most material to the Group's stakeholders, topics of high materiality are discussed in more depth throughout the ESG Report.